ryoari/Code.Similarity.Index/README.md

-this was my 2024 project, as of 2025 I intend to work on other things hence archived
+this was my 2024 project and it is very minimalistic as I overestimated my coding skills, as of 2025 I intend to work on other things hence archived.
+NOTE TO SELF: Get your basics right 🤦‍♂️

 # CSI: Code Similarity Index